sentry-official/mcp-cap-internal/docs/source/user-guide/mcp-integration.md

 ## What is MCP?

-The Model Context Protocol (MCP) enables LLMs to securely access external resources and tools. mcpcap implements an MCP server that provides DNS analysis capabilities to any compatible MCP client.
+The Model Context Protocol (MCP) enables LLMs to securely access external resources and tools. mcpcap implements an MCP server that provides network protocol analysis capabilities (DNS, DHCP, and more) to any compatible MCP client.

 ## Available MCP Clients